WANdisco/wandisco-documentation-ldm/docs/command-reference.md

 ```

 :::note
-If specifying Kerberos and config path information for remote agents, ensure that the directories and Kerberos principal are correct for your chosen remote host (and not your local host).
+If specifying Kerberos and config path information for remote agents, ensure that the directories and Kerberos principal are correct for your chosen remote host (not your local host).
 :::

 ----